youngkyoonjang/MessagePassingFramework/README.md

 RGB-D camera is required.
 Specifically we have tested using following devices:
 - Cameras: Intel RealSense D435, D455 and L515.
 (Intel RealSense cameras require sufficient power to capture images.
 Please connect it to the main desktop or laptop ports instaed of a USB hub.)
-- GPUs: NVIDIA GeForce RTX 3070-8.0GB, Nvidia GeForce RTX 3060 and NVIDIA GeForce RTX 2080 Ti (slow)
+- GPUs: NVIDIA GeForce RTX 3080, NVIDIA GeForce RTX 3070-8.0GB, Nvidia GeForce RTX 3060 and NVIDIA GeForce RTX 2080 Ti (slow)

 # Prerequisite (or note):